visflyer/visflyer.github.io/_pages/about.md

 Biography
 ======
-Currently I am a first year M.Sc. student of [Department of Computer Science and Technology] in Nanjing University.
+Currently I am a first year M.Sc. student of [Department of Computer Science and Technology](https://cs.nju.edu.cn/) in Nanjing University.

+I received my B.Sc. degree from Department of Mathematics, Nanjing University in June 2021.
+In the same year, I was admitted to study for a M.Sc degree in Nanjing University under the supervision of Prof. Bing Mao.

 Getting started
 ======